Samoan language: Negation of existential clauses

-The noun phrase forming an existential clause is introduced by a preposition: ʻoe or naʻo, meaning "only".
-An existential clause is negated with a complex clause: Mosel & Hovdhaugen state that 'the existential clause functions as the argument of a verbal predicate formed by a TAM particle and the negative particle lē ("not")'.
+The noun phrase forming an existential clause is introduced by a preposition: ʻoe or naʻo, meaning 'only'.
+An existential clause is negated with a complex clause: Mosel & Hovdhaugen state that "the existential clause functions as the argument of a verbal predicate formed by a TAM particle and the negative particle lē ('not')".
 An example of this can be seen in the example below, where the preposition o precedes the negative particle lē.

 This complex sentence has several examples of negation where the negative particle lē is combined with the preposition o in order to negate an existential clause ("there will be no...").

 Registers

 Formal versus colloquial register

 The language has a polite or formal variant used in oratory and ceremony as well as in communication with elders, guests, people of rank and strangers.

-The consonant system of colloquial Samoan ("casual Samoan", or "tautala leaga" as it is known) is slightly different from the literary language ("proper Samoan", or "tautala lelei"), and is referred to as K speech or K style.
+The consonant system of colloquial Samoan (tautala leaga 'casual Samoan') as it is known) is slightly different from the literary language (tautala lelei 'proper Samoan'), and is referred to as K speech or K style.
 In colloquial speech, defined as taking place in casual social situations among intimates or in the home among familiars of equivalent social rank, /t/ is sometimes pronounced [k] and /n/ has merged with /ŋ/ as [ŋ].
 Additionally, /l/ is pronounced /[ɾ]/ following a back vowel (/a, o, u/) and preceding an /i/. /s/ is less sibilant than in English, and /h/ and /r/ are found only in borrowings, with /s/ and /l/ sometimes being substituted for them.

 Therefore, in colloquial Samoan speech, common consonant replacements occur such as:

-t is pronounced k – tama (child, boy) is pronounced kama; tautala ("to speak") is pronounced kaukala; tulāfale ("orator", "talking chief") is pronounced kulāfale.
+t is pronounced k – tama ('child, boy') is pronounced kama; tautala ('to speak') is pronounced kaukala; tulāfale ('orator; talking chief') is pronounced kulāfale.

-n is pronounced ng – fono ("meeting", "assembly") is pronounced fongo; ono (the numeral "six") is pronounced ongo; māʻona ("satisfied", "full") is pronounced māʻonga.
+n is pronounced ng – fono ('meeting, assembly') is pronounced fongo; ono (the numeral 'six') is pronounced ongo; māʻona ('satisfied, full') is pronounced māʻonga.